 When I contracted the virus myself many months ago, the fear and level of stress that I suffered was much more considerable than the physical pain and damage.
 I had met some friends and family two days before the symptoms showed up and I was massively scared about whether I had transmitted the virus to them or not.
 What if one of them dies?
 How can I continue to live when I’m responsible for that?
 These feelings, along with the stress, fears, and dark thoughts that were related to the illness itself –like what will happen tomorrow, or is it going to get worse – put me under such severe mental pressure that after some weeks, when I got better, I still carried with me that depression and messed-up mental condition.

 SINK looks at all the things that have happened from different angles and perspectives; phenomena that have influenced my ideas on how to translate the aforementioned conditions into a sound piece.
 The pace of events, and the fact that they have been happening very suddenly and without preface, has shaped my approach to the form of the piece: differentiation has inspired a range of vibes, spaces and feelings that look beyond my personal experience.

 You can purchase a high quality download of the new electronic composition SINK available exclusively from Beaconsfield at bandcamp .

-A limited vinyl edition of this unique collaboration will be released in May 2021 (edition of 20).
-To reserve a copy please register your details here via email.
+A limited vinyl edition of this unique collaboration will be released in February 2022 (edition of 20).
+To purchase a copy please click here: